isomerpages/govtech-corp/media/technews/_posts/2024-02-13-post-Kickstart your love story with these 7 digital services.md

 a date.
 It’s air-conditioned, has a large collection of books – and it’s, of course, free.
 Here’s the thing: libraries have plenty to offer a relationship long after the honeymoon period.
 Nurture your relationship through shared interests with the National Library Board app.
-Borrow books and other audiovisual material that spark conversations, plan cultural dates, and attend events together.</p>
+Borrow books and audiovisual materials that spark conversations, plan cultural dates, and attend events together.</p>
 <p>It’s a unique way to bond and grow as a couple – remember, staying intellectually
-compatible is a big part of being romantically compatible!
-Download the
+compatible is a big part of being romantically compatible!</p>
-<a href="https://mobileapp.nlb.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">NLB mobile app.</a>
+<p>Download the <a href="https://mobileapp.nlb.gov.sg/" rel="noopener noreferrer nofollow" target="_blank">NLB mobile app.</a>
 </p>
 <p><em>Ps: If you borrow ebooks, you don’t need to worry about returning them late.
 That’s one way to avoid arguing about fines!</em>
 </p>